Walrus: everything you need to know about WAL

 Benefits of Walrus

-- Designed for large files and media
+- Focused on large files and media

 - Decentralized storage

-- Integration with Sui enables programmable storage
+- Integration with Sui makes programmable storage possible

 Disadvantages of Walrus